 "He (Weaver) is not a bad guy.
 It was a mistake," Smith said.
 "He should have gone to the gun range."

 Weaver was booked into the Brevard County Jail on a $4,000 bond and bonded out Monday afternoon.
 He faces multiple charges, including culpable negligence inflicting harm, five counts of culpable negligence exposure to harm and discharging a firearm in public.

-Spectrum News 13 reporter Krystel Knowles contributed to this article.
+Spectrum News 13 reporter Krystel Knowles contributed to this story.